Antares0982/zmij/README.md

 A double-to-string conversion algorithm based on Schubfach

-Improvements:
-* Faster logarithm approximations
+## Features

+* High performance
+* Fast compile time
-* Fewer branches
+* Zero dependencies
-* Faster division and modulo
-* More efficient significand and exponent output
-* Improved estimate selection
+* Small, clean codebase consisting of one source file and one header

 ## Usage